-John S. McCain III National Center for Environmental Conflict Resolution: During FY 2023, the Congressional appropriation to the EDRF increased slightly from \$3.296 million to \$3.943 million.
-Consequently, the Udall Foundation was able to slightly increase its staffing level including within the National Center Program.
-The requested FY 2024 EDRF appropriation from Congress and anticipated interagency agreements should be sufficient to maintain existing National Center baseline activities in FY 2024.
+EDRF: During FY 2024, the Congressional appropriation to the EDRF decreased from \$3.943 million to \$3.904 million.
+The requested FY 2025 EDRF appropriation from Congress and anticipated interagency agreements should be sufficient to maintain existing National Center baseline activities in FY 2025.

-Although the National Center typically receives offsetting collections for all ECCR cases and projects that develop beyond the initial consultation stage, it relies upon a baseline appropriation to support its operations.
+Although the National Center typically receives offsetting collections for ECCR cases and projects that develop beyond the initial consultation stage, it relies upon a baseline appropriation to support its operations.
 The appropriation allows the National Center to develop partnerships with Federal agencies, advance new projects and trainings, and create a foundation to leverage the use of contracted service professionals to expand its support to Federal agencies.
 A reduction in the baseline appropriation could have negative impacts on National Center operations and service provision.